mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 The better way is to use `ObservableProperty` class provided by `korio` library.
 This class has a constructor with the initial value, a `value` property to get the current value, and two very useful functions – `observe(handler)` and `update(value)`.
-The first one lets you add a new `hander` that will observe and handle new values of the property when the property is update.
-The second one lets you update the property value.
+The first one allows you to add a new `hander` that will observe and handle new values of the property when the property is updated.
+The second one allows you to update the property value.
 If we use this class for our score properties, we'll be able to observe and update them from different places inside and outside our `main.kt` class.
 So let's use it!